Selithrarion/quasar-nest_jira-clone/README.md

 - View favorite projects
 - View user teams / team users

-star if you like it 🤩
+and.. you know - give star if you like it 🤩😊

 ### Install
 1. Clone project